cogroid/blog/2022/05/05/build-libatomic_ops-7.6.2-for-android/README.md

 ### Build for Android

-Set APP_PKG to your android package name.
+Set APP_PKG to package name of your android app.

 ```
 export APP_PKG=com.cogroid.atomspace.tester